How to apply for Manchester-Melbourne dual-award PhD studentships

 Go to the How to Apply page for the link to our online application form.
 Ensure you read all the instructions carefully.

-Select 'Postgraduate Research' as the 'Academic Career' on the application form.
+Select 'Postgraduate Research' as the 'Level of Study' on the application form.

-On the 'Programme description' section of the application form, search for and select the PhD programme as indicated on the individual project information.
+On the 'Academic Programme' section of the application form, search for and select the PhD programme as indicated on the individual project information.
 Work your way through the application form, including all details as requested.

 If you would like to apply for more than one project, please complete an online application form for each project.